SwissDataScienceCenter/spamphibian/README.md

 A web service that evaluates the data from GitLab is required to run the service.
 An example of this can be found in `classification_service/flask_service.py`.
 Beware that this example service requires a preprocessing pipeline and Keras model to be present and will not work out of the box currently.
 A simple script training model will be provided in the future, so these components can be built easily using your own GitLab data.

+A system hook must be configured on the GitLab instance to send notifications to the service.
+The URL of the service must be configured in the system hook.

+Currently, Spamphibian only evaluates new users when they are created.

+Spamphibian can then be started using `python main.py`.

 ## Contributing

 Contributions are welcome!
 Please read the contributing guidelines in the `CONTRIBUTING.md` file before making any contributions.